leemac/home-automation/readme.md

 ## Overview

 A few scripts I use for home automation.
-Works on my Raspberry Pi and automates a few things such as switches and my gardening system.
+Works on my Raspberry Pi and automates a few things such as various switches and my gardening system.

 ## Goals